SAM-Denton/samde/README.md

 Here's some information on the options:
 - **Theme selector**: The "themes" are also known as "rices".
 - **Color scheme**: This changes the color scheme for all the suckless builds and any other program that supports Xresources.
 If you want more [color schemes](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde/colorschemes) you can go to: [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).
-- **Toggles**: Toggle options for the suckless builds and picom.
+- **Toggles**: It presents a list of togglable options for the suckless builds and picom.
-- **Font**: This will list all the fonts that are installed.
+- **Font**: This lists all the fonts that are installed.
 "System Font" changes the dwm bar, dmenu and dnote.
-- **Folder Colors**: This changes the color of the folders for the papirus icon theme.
+- **Folder Colors**: This changes the folder colors in the papirus icon theme.
-- **Monitor Profile**: The ["monitor profiles"](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde/profiles) are settings for the UI size for various monitor sizes and resolutions.
+- **Monitor Profile**: The ["monitor profiles"](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde/profiles) are config files for various monitor sizes and resolutions.
 - **Pywal**: Uses [pywal](https://github.com/dylanaraps/pywal) to generate a color scheme from the current wallpaper.
 - **Reload Desktop**: Merges Xresources and reloads all the suckless programs.

 ### Tag icons
 [Nerdfont](https://www.nerdfonts.com/) icons are used for tags instead of numbers.
 Dwm is configured to have my most used programs automatically open and switch to the appropriate tag.
-Also vacant tags are greyed out and occupied tags are colored.
+Tags that are being used are colored and the ones that are vacant are greyed out.

 <img src="https://gitlab.com/SamDenton/screenshots/-/raw/master/tags.gif">